-Noa Egozi is an Israeli director based in New York.
-She is interested in exploring theatre's ability to replace indifference with compassion, certainty with doubt, and passivity with action.
+Noa Egozi is an Israeli director based in New York who explores theatre's ability to replace indifference with compassion, certainty with doubt, and passivity with action.

 Noa was an Artistic Intern at The Play Company where she is now a member of the literary group and recently assisted Guillermo Calderon on his production of Villa and Dan Rothenberg on his production of Time’s Journey Through a Room .
 She is a part of the 2017 SDCF observership class and a proud 2016 Drama League Classical Directing Fellow.
-As part of her fellowship she has worked at Hudson Valley Shakespeare Festival and Shakespeare and Company , where she has trained as a teacher. worked in the education department and has spent two summers assisting founding artistic director Tina Packer.
+As part of her fellowship she has worked with Hudson Valley Shakespeare Festival and Shakespeare and Company , where she has trained as a teacher. worked in the education department and has spent two summers assisting founding artistic director Tina Packer.